Max earned his project management professional (PMP) certification in 2013. He holds an MA in Communication from U of I.

 The status update section is a short, written-out summary indicating where the project is currently at.
 Ideally, this should be limited to a few sentences that hit the high notes.
-Generally this will call out where the team is at with regard to reaching the next project milestone.
+Generally, this will call out where the team is at with regard to reaching the next project milestone.
 Alternatively, if the project is currently experiencing a major setback, this is a good place to call that out so that it will get on the radar of senior leadership.
-Additionally, if you're project is being done in multiple phases, include a brief status update associated with the status of each phase or key part of the project.
+Additionally, if your project has multiple phases include a brief status update associated with the status of each phase or a key part of the project.

 Risks and Issues

 The last, but still critical, sections you need to include in a weekly project status report are for risks and issues.
 The section calling out risks needs to clearly call out all of the potential risks to the project you see on the horizon and the plan you have to mitigate those risks in the event that they become issues.
 This is not an exact science, and there is no way to be prepared for everything, but you want to ensure that you've identified everything you can and that you have a rough idea of how you would control it in the event it becomes an issue.
 The issue section should list all of the issues currently being experienced on the project and the actions that are being taken to address them.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.